getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 For more details, see this example of a Sentry engineer [committing this configuration](https://github.com/getsentry/sentry/pull/11084) to the Sentry repository.
 They also bound their value to the internal logging with [structlog](https://www.structlog.org/en/stable/).

-After the variable is configured in your SDK, the variable surfaces as a tag in Sentry's UI.
-This steps illustrates how you've accomplished an end-to-end request ID that you can use to stitch together errors being tracked in Sentry as well as traditional access logs, which, in the examples above, get ingested into ElasticSearch.
+After you configure the variable in your SDK, the variable surfaces as a tag in Sentry’s UI.
+You've accomplished an end-to-end request ID that helps you stitch together errors that Sentry tracks.
+You can also stitch together traditional access logs, which, in the examples above, get ingested into ElasticSearch.

 [screenshot: tracing_tags]

 ### Searching Request IDs in Sentry

-If you also need a number of example cases to supplement a single request ID, you can use Sentry's [Discover]({- link _documentation/workflow/discover.md -}) functionality to search for all request ids you've seen on a specific URL.
+If you also need several example cases to supplement a unique request ID, you can use Sentry's [Discover]({- link _documentation/workflow/discover.md -}) functionality to search for all request ids you've seen on a specific URL.

 [screenshot: discover with request IDs]